robocomp/robocomp/doc/contribute/contribute.md

 ![](https://github.com/abhi-kumar/robocomp/blob/how-to-contribute/branch.jpg)

 * Create a new branch to work on.
-There is no restriction wrt the naming of the branch:
+There is no restriction with the naming of the branch:

 	`git branch <branch_name>`